takahser/nem-library-docs/docs/documentation/connection_pool.md

 1. The NEM Library start the request to a NIS node.
 2. If the request is successfull, the result is returned.
 If not, step 3.
-3. The connection pool handles the error, and tries the next available server.
+3. The connection pool handles the connection error, and tries the next available server.